-Recent outbreaks of measles, mumps and whooping cough spotlight the importance of infant/child vaccinations.
+To commemorate the week, we discuss the importance of childhood immunizations.
 The medical community, backed by rigorous scientific research, strongly promotes vaccinating children against more than a dozen childhood diseases by age two.

-In this back-to-school Q&A, NorthShore-affiliated Pediatrician James Olson, MD, answers frequently asked questions about childhood immunizations.
+NorthShore-affiliated Pediatrician James Olson, MD, answers frequently asked questions: